adam-lynch/adam-lynch.github.io/writing/back-of-your-hand.md

 ## Updates

-### Why streets may be split into multiple parts in the OpenStreetMap data
+Some nice members of the OpenStreetMap community have reached out to me and explained why some streets are split into multiple parts in the OpenStreetMap data.
+A street could be split into two consecutive pieces if the speed limit, surface, or lighting changes, if one part has a footpath but the other doesn't, etc.

-Some nice members of the OpenStreetMap community have reached out to me and explained why this is the case.
-A street could be split into two consecutive pieces if the speed limit, surface, or lighting changes, if one part has a footpath but the other doesn't, etc. This is due to OpenStreetMap's data model.
+This is due to OpenStreetMap's data model.
 These are all attributes / tags which can be used to slice and dice the data.
 The street's name is just another tag.

 Also, a street can is split into two _parallel_ lines when a u-turn is physically impossible (e.g. a motorway with a median / barrier in the center).